 What starts out as a grand heist, quickly turns into a personal vendetta.
 It seems like the Yellow “M” is targeting select members of London’s exclusive Centaur Club.
 Kidnapping them one by one, right under the noses of the police.

-What does an old libel case have to do with the Yellow “M”?
-Are sinister supernatural forces at work in London?
-And what happens when the super powered villain comes for Blake and Mortimer?
+What happens when the super powered villain comes for Blake and Mortimer?
 Read on to find out…

 The Secret of the Centaur Club